imrishuj/Leetcode-Swift/Bit Manipulation/README.md

 - Check whether no is even it yes divide it by 2
 - else subtract it by 1
 - untill it became 0

+3. XOR Operation in an Array

+- Calculate XOR of all index & return it